 Blind hiring is a technique recruiters use to remove bias from the hiring process by hiding parts of information about a job candidate, such as their name, age, and gender.

-Age-blind hiring, in particular, aims to remove any information that could reveal the candidate’s age from their application, such as their date of birth, graduation year, or years of work experience.
+Age-blind hiring specifically aims to remove any information that could reveal the candidate’s age from their application, such as their date of birth, graduation year, or years of work experience.
 This way, hiring managers can focus on the candidate’s suitability for the role, and make more objective and merit-based decisions.

 What is the purpose of blind hiring?

-Blind hiring aims to hire the best candidates most fairly.
+Blind hiring aims to hire the best candidates in the most fair way.
 Even if an organisation doesn’t feel that it has discriminatory tendencies, it can still be helpful to hire blindly.
-This is because individuals can have inherent biases they may not be aware of, that can affect who a company welcomes through its doors.
+This is because individuals may have inherent biases that they’re not aware of.

-For example, a hiring manager may not realise that they have an automatic preference for a younger university graduate over a seasoned professional with decades of experience – regardless of the huge range of skills and experience the older candidate may have to offer.
+For example, a hiring manager may not realise that they have an automatic preference for a younger university graduate over a seasoned professional with decades of experience.
 This may be because of the younger candidates’ perceived adaptability and tech-savviness.

 Does blind hiring work?